 Univ Winner of Housing Design Awards 2022

-The Univ North scheme, which will create a visionary landscape-driven multigenerational community in North Oxford, has won the Good Neighbour Award in the Project Category for the Housing Design Awards 2022.
+The Univ North scheme, which will create a visionary landscape-driven multigenerational community in North Oxford, has won the Good Neighbour Award in the Project Category at the Housing Design Awards 2022.

 During the award ceremony several highlights from the Univ North scheme were mentioned, including: